Visitors Guide to the

 The Beauvais-Amoureux House and the Dr. Benjamin Shaw House

 are part of the Felix

 Vallé State Historic Site.
-Admission to all three sites is $4 for Adults and $2.50 for students.
+Admission covers access to all three sites.

 Directions: The Beauvais-Amoureux House is located on St. Marys Road near the